-These designated Local Green Spaces are protected from development except in exceptional circumstances
+These designated Local Green Spaces are protected from development except in exceptional circumstances.

 POLICY GS1.
-Built development will not be supported on the green spaces shown on the Newport Policies Map and the green spaces designated as Local Green Spaces also shown on the Policies Map.
+Built development will not be supported on the green spaces shown on the Newport Policies Map and the green spaces designated as Local Green Spaces also shown on the Policies Map, except in very special circumstances.